 In recent years, Steve served as chairman of the Local Agency Formation Commission (LAFCO) and chairman of the Folsom Redevelopment Agency Board.
 He is a director and former chair of the Sacramento Area Council of Governments (SACOG).
 He also served as chair of the Sacramento Transportation Authority, the Folsom El Dorado County JPA and the Capital Southeast Connector JPA.

-Steve recognizes the importance of providing recreational opportunities within the city limits.
-He helped negotiate the dedication of more than 47 acres of open space donated to the City in the Humbug-Willow Creek corridor, endorsed the construction of the Folsom Aquatics Center and the Empire Ranch Golf Course, and supported the building of the Georgia Murray Library Building and the Senior and Arts Center at 48 Natoma.
-He also launched the popular Mayors Cup Golf Tournament to raise funds for The Cave Teen Centers and developed the Art-in-the Mayor’s Office program.
+Steve recognizes the importance of providing recreational opportunities within the city limits and has been a long-time advocate for Folsom’s public parks, extensive trail network and open space.
+He helped negotiate the dedication of more than 47 acres of open space donated to the City in the Humbug-Willow Creek corridor, endorsed the construction of the Folsom Aquatics Center and the Empire Ranch Golf Course, and supported the building of the Georgia Murray Library building, the Senior and Arts Center at 48 Natoma, and the Folsom Sports Complex.
+He also launched Folsom’s Community Service Day, the popular Mayor’s Cup Golf Tournament to raise funds for The Cave Teen Centers, started the annual Mayor’s Ride to the Capitol during May is Bike Month, and developed the Art-in-the Mayor’s Office program.

-Steve is Chair of the Folsom Economic Development Corporation (FEDCorp), and has served as a Director every year since the organization was founded in 1996.
-He is a member and past Director of the Folsom Chamber of Commerce, a member of the Folsom Historical Society, and a longtime supporter and sponsor of many Folsom youth sports and civic organizations.
+Steve has served as Chair of the Folsom Economic Development Corporation (FEDCorp) three times, and has served as a director every year since the organization was founded in 1996.
+He is a director of the Folsom Chamber of Commerce, a member of the Folsom Historical Society, a member of Rotary International, and a longtime supporter and sponsor of many Folsom youth sports and civic organizations.